CaroyEdu/client-contract-api/README.md

 All timestamps follow ISO 8601, and validation is applied to dates, emails, and phone numbers.

+## Why this API works?

+This API works because it fulfills all the core requirements of the technical exercise while also following real-world REST API standards.
+Although it’s not a production system, its architecture, conventions, and practices align closely with what would be expected in a real project.

+It goes beyond the minimum requirements to demonstrate good design principles and production-readiness:
+- Uses Flyway to version and trace all database changes, ensuring that the database schema can be recreated consistently in any environment.
+- Includes unit and integration tests, a critical part of validating that every endpoint behaves as expected — testing is considered a core pillar before deploying any API to production.
+- Structured following Spring Boot best practices, with clear package separation (controller, service, repository, model, dto, transformer) so that any developer familiar with Spring can quickly understand and extend the project.
+- Implements UUIDs (publicId) in addition to incremental IDs, making the design more microservice-friendly and suitable for distributed architectures.
+- Built using modern and widely adopted technologies, ensuring maintainability and scalability.

+While this API doesn’t include user authentication or authorization, that layer could easily be added as a next step to make the system more complete.

 ## Backend

 - **Technology:** Java 21 (OpenJDK 21.0.8), Spring Boot with Maven